-When in a non EU country and in need of help, as an EU citizen you are entitled to consular protection from the embassy or consulate of any other EU country.
+When in a non-EU country and in need of help, as an EU citizen you are entitled to consular protection from the embassy or consulate of any other EU country.
 You can expect assistance in situations including death, accident or illness, arrest or detention, violent crime and repatriation.

 The European Citizens’ Initiative allows you to ask the European Commission to prepare a proposal for a legal act.
-The petition must be signed by at least 1 million citizens from at least one quarter of the EU's countries.
+The petition must be signed by at least 1 million people from at least one quarter of the EU's countries.

 Various initiatives encourage citizens and organisations to play an active role in the EU: